 for any portion of the price/value above £1.5 million = 12%

 Example: Frank buys a house for £450,000.
 He pays no LTT on the first £180,000.
 He pays 3.5% of the next £70,000 = £2,450.
 He pays 5% on the next £150,000 = £7,500.
 He pays 7.5% on the remaining £50,000 = £3,750.
 So in total Frank must pay £2,450 + £7,500 + £3,750 = £13,700.00.

 What are the higher residential rates?

-A higher rate of LTT is normally payable in respect of purchases of additional residential properties; this is usually 3% on top of the main residential rates.
-The current rates (as of April 2018) are as follows:
+A higher rate of LTT is normally payable in respect of purchases of additional residential properties (ie property that you purchase while you already own another property) This is usually 3% on top of the main residential rates.
+The current rates (as of 6 April 2022) are as follows:

 What are the non-residential rates?

-As of April 2018, the LTT threshold stands at £150,000 for non-residential properties; property which is purchased for less than this price (or is worth less than this amount if it is being transferred in exchange for payment) is not liable for LTT.
-The current non-residential rates (as of April 2018) are as follows:
+As of 6 April 2022, the LTT threshold is £225,000 for non-residential land and properties.
+Property which is purchased for less than this price (or which is worth less than this amount if it is being transferred in exchange for payment, for example, because you are taking on a mortgage) is not liable for LTT.
+The non-residential rates for a freehold property are as follows:

 What are the non-residential property rent rates?